GoogleChrome/web.dev/src/site/content/en/fast/codelab-text-compression-brotli/index.md

 Once the app reloads, take a look at the Network panel once more.

 <img class="w-screenshot" src="./network-static-compression-brotli.png"  alt="Bundle size of 53.1 KB (from 225KB)">

 Success!
 You have used Brotli compression to further compress your assets!

 ## Conclusion

-This codelab illustrated how `brotli` can further reduce your app’s overall size.
+This codelab illustrated how `brotli` can further reduce your app's overall size.
 Where supported, `brotli` is a more powerful compression algorithm than `gzip`.

 {% Aside 'warning' %}
 Remember to check if your CDN supports `brotli` before manually implementing.
 If you need to implement `brotli` manually (as described in this codelab) but have CDN support for other compression algorithms such as `gzip`, it is a good idea to weigh the benefits of `brotli` against the effort required to implement.
 {% endAside %}